mvp5464/interviewPrep/JavaScript.md

 ```

 - JavaScript Closures
-- A closure is a function having access to the parent scope, even after the parent function has closed.
+- A closure is a function having access to the parent function's scope, even after the parent function has closed.
   - the function defined in the closure ‘remembers’ the environment in which it was created.
   - closure contains any and all local variables that were declared inside the outer enclosing function.